Free Salesforce-Communications-Cloud Practice Test Questions (2026)

 Explanation:

-Why the others are incorrect:
+Why the other options are not recommended:

 Universal containers want to include Product A every time they sell the bundle B. Users can opt out this product if they want but cannot take a quantity of more than 1 per bundle.
 How should a consultant configure the product in the system?